 8. Eat as Much Pizza as Your Body Will Allow: An endless number of mouth-watering pizza places dot the city!
 Whether you head to Grimaldi’s after walking the Brooklyn Bridge or grab a slice from John’s of Bleecker, you are bound to have some of the best pizza you’ve ever eaten.

-9. Visit the 9/11 Memorial: This newly opened museum remembers the events of 9/11 and honors its many victims.
+9. Visit the 9/11 Memorial & Museum: The 9/11 Museum remembers the events of 9/11 and honors its many victims.
 The museum is an overwhelming display of artifacts, first-person accounts, recordings, and photos to teach about 9/11.
 It’s an emotional visit, but one that each and every NYC visitor should make.

 10. Ride the Cyclone at Coney Island: Coney Island’s beach and boardwalk are just a subway ride away!
 When you get there, head straight to the classic old wooden roller coaster.
 Ride it as many times as your spinal cord will allow.